Jacob Blake out of hospital and in rehab in Chicago, report says

-Jacob Blake has left a Milwaukee hospital where he had been recovering from multiple gunshots in the back by police in Kenosha, Wisconsin, his attorney told CNN on Wednesday.
+(NEXSTAR) — Jacob Blake has left a Milwaukee hospital where he had been recovering from multiple gunshots apparently in the back by police in Kenosha, Wisconsin, his attorney told CNN on Wednesday.

 Cafferty declined to say when Blake left the hospital or how long he is to be at the rehab center.